Phlorum - Page Content

 In the right conditions, Japanese knotweed grows very quickly.
 However, where physical boundaries and competition with more established plants are present, knotweed can appear relatively well-behaved and remain ‘camped on the doorstep’ of a property until or unless conditions change, allowing it to proliferate.
 This can happen if Japanese knotweed that is growing along a dense hedge is given its freedom when the competing hedge or trees are cut down.

-If you are still unsure as to whether you might have an infestation of Japanese knotweed on your property, please send us a picture for your free assessment below.
+If you are still unsure as to whether you might have an infestation of Japanese knotweed on your property, please send us a picture for your free assessment.

-Feel free to contact us today to speak with one of our expert consultants who can help with any of your Japanese knotweed identification or treatment concerns.
+Feel free to contact us to speak with one of our expert knotweed consultants, who can help with any of your Japanese knotweed identification or treatment concerns.

 About the author: Dr Paul Beckett